Fit But Fat - a Revolutionary View on Weight-Loss

 As part of his research, he had surprisingly discovered that the members of a hunter-gatherer tribe in Tanzania showed a similar daily energy expenditure as adults living in industrialized nations.
 Really?
 The constantly active and moving hunter and the common Western office worker who schedules his occasional visits to the gym?
 Isn’t that just a bit paradox?
 According to the anthropologist from the US, the more we exercise, the less energy is burned when we are resting.
 An evolutionary energy-savings effect.

 Pontzer offers a possible explanation: when our prehistoric ancestors spent extended periods of time looking for food, their body lowered the energy consumption in resting periods to compensate for the energy consumed during their strenuous search.
 Therefore the key lies in the adjustment of the BMR.
+You can calculate your BMR HERE.
 Evolution at its best.
 This would mean that our energy consumption does not increase linearly with physical exertion, as generally assumed.

 Those who exercise a lot, would consume less energy in total due to a lower BMR, thus leading to a plateau.
 Pontzer’s test subjects who were particularly active burned more or less the same amount of calories per day as the persons who were only moderately active.

 Homo Sapiens is led into the trap and starts eating without a bad conscience to reward himself - usually more than he or she just lost during exercise.This leads to a dilemma because we commit two errors: First of all we often overestimate the calories burned during exercise.
 The second error is that due to stress related issues we often resort to escape behavior and run too fast or exercise too hard.
 Especially when our bodies are not in an optimal physical form and the exercise intensity is too high, we tap into our carbohydrate reserves which simultaneously lowers our blood sugar levels.